Pasanpr/pasanpremaratne.com/content/posts/2014-03-15-ui-prototpying-with-quartz-composer/index.md

  Next we need to set the dimensions of our iPhone screen.
 This ensures that any artwork that we export will fit perfectly in the viewer.
 Search for and drag in first the **Phone Dimensions** patch, followed by the **Render in Image** patch.
 The Phone Dimensions patch is an Origami patch that outputs the pixel width and height of the phone that we're designing for.
 The default is set to iPhone but you can change that.
 Select the patch and click on *Patch Inspector* in the toolbar.
 This is how you access the parameters of a patch.
 The Phone Dimensions patch has only one parameter - the type of phone you will be using.
 Leave iPhone selected.

- The Render in Patch on the other hand is a patch that renders all of its subpatches into an image.
+ The Render in Patch on the other hand is a patch that renders all of its sub-patches into an image.
 We need to specify that the image rendered matches the phone dimensions and that it outputs this image to the iPhone in our viewer.
 To do this click and drag from the *Pixels Wide* output port of the Phone Dimensions patch to the *Pixels Wide* input port of the Render in Image patch.
 It should look like this:

 ![image](https://cl.ly/3B1923040I09/PixelsWide.png)